sergeysychov/behaviour_inject/README.md

 ### Core concept ###

-It all works just like this.
 Right after you've created Context it is added to global ContextRegistry.
-When Injector awakes it checks ContextRegistry for existing specified Context.
-Then it lists all current components on it's gameObject and in each component looks for [Inject]-marked fields, properties and setters.
-For each [Inject] member it resolves corresponding Type object from context and sets this object to member.
-In the end of that cycle, before all other scripts are awaken, they have their dependencies already in place, ready to operate.
+When Injector awakes it checks if specified Context exists.
+Then it lists all [Inject]-marked fields, properties and setters in all scripts in current GameObject.
+For each found member it resolves corresponding object from context and sets this object to this member.
+As a result all other scripts already have their dependencies in place on awakening.

 ![alt text](Doc/core_concept.png)